Lugan2004/CDV01_Career_Goals_Reflection_LUGVIS340_WFC2401_GroupA_Lugan-Visagie_CDV01/README.md

 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.
-      -These roles are all roles wich a programmer could fill based on their prefrence and currently my skills mostly aligns with the Frond Developer route, and that is perfect as I always wanted to start in frontend then later on swicth to a field like game development or Backend development.
+      - These roles are all roles wich a programmer could fill based on their prefrence and currently my skills mostly aligns with the Frond Developer route, and that is perfect as I always wanted to start in frontend then later on swicth to a field like game development or Backend development.
     - Identify any gaps or areas for further exploration.
       - I will have to learn much more in order to become a game dev which is still my ultimate goal, and I also have to more about the backend of programming.